Back to top

 • Valley Water maintains South County partnerships by participating in the South County Stormwater Coordination Committee.
 The committee includes representatives from Valley Water, Santa Clara County, and the cities of Gilroy and Morgan Hill.
 The committee meets regularly to discuss pollution prevention, stormwater permit compliance, and other relevant issues.

-• Valley Water facilitates and moderates the Pajaro River Watershed Bacteria TMDL Workgroup, which consists of arranging and facilitating meetings, coordinating agendas, and recording meeting minutes for the participating agencies.
+• Valley Water facilitates and moderates the Pajaro River Watershed Bacteria TMDL Workgroup, which consists of arranging and facilitating meetings, coordinating agendas, recording meeting minutes for the participating agencies, and assisting in comment letter development to Central Coast Water Board staff.

 • Valley Water serves on several California Stormwater Quality Association (CASQA) subgroups with representatives from around California dealing with stormwater issues of common concern.